 A previously looked after child potentially remains vulnerable.
 The most common reason for children becoming looked after is as a result of abuse and/or neglect.
-Governing bodies should ensure that staff have the skills, knowledge and understanding necessary to keep looked after children safe.
+Governing boards should ensure that staff have the skills, knowledge and understanding necessary to keep looked after children safe.
+KCSIE (revised September 2020)